bl9kes/csc375-a3/Future Directions: AI-Driven Cognitive Tools for Enhancing Attention Span.md

 #### Hardware-based AI Systems
 Cohen Kadosh et al. (2025) explored neuroadaptive hardware capable of directly modulating brain activity to improve sustained focus.

 These innovations mark the beginning of a promising future in optimizing the limited and valuable resource of human attention.
-Together, they highlight the potential of AI—both in digital and neuroadaptive forms to enhance sustained focus.
+Together, they highlight the potential of AI, both in digital and neuroadaptive forms, to enhance sustained focus.

 ---